The Brady Bunch in the White House

 The Brady Bunch in the White House is a 2002 American comedy television film and the second sequel to The Brady Bunch Movie (1995), following A Very Brady Sequel (1996).
 It was directed by Neal Israel and written by Lloyd J. Schwartz and Hope Juber, based upon characters originally developed by Sherwood Schwartz for the television sitcom The Brady Bunch (1969–1974).
 Although Shelley Long and Gary Cole reprise their roles from the previous films, the children and Alice were all recast in this film.

 In the film, the Bradys return a winning lottery ticket, which endears them greatly to the public.
 This eventually leads to Mike Brady being elected president.
 The Bradys then adapt to their new lifestyle, in the White House.

-It was produced by Paramount Television for the Fox television network and first aired on November 29, 2002 on Fox.
+It was produced by Paramount Television and first aired on November 29, 2002, on Fox.
 The film received negative reviews.

 Plot

 Bobby finds a winning lottery ticket but Mike insists that it be returned to the rightful owner.
 Mike then invites people to the house to prove they are the owner but none are able to answer correctly what the original owner wrote on the back of the ticket.
 A local newscaster hears the story and Mike agrees to an interview in hopes of finding the original owner.

 As a montage plays of multiple stations discussing the Brady story, the original owner is being sentenced to execution on death row and is unable to claim his winnings.
 Since he is not able to find the original owner, Mike decides to donate the money to charity, which attracts the attention of the President of the United States, President Randolph.
 President Randolph then invites him to a press conference where the president is asked about his dealings with an oil drilling company that has been abusing the environment.
 President Randolph insists that he has never had any dealing with the company and swears to resign if he is disproven.
 The press then asks who will be his running mate and Carol suggests Mike.
 President Randolph agrees to pick Mike as his running mate and they are shown to win the election.
 However, just before the President and Mike are to be sworn in, evidence reveals that President Randolph has made dealings with the oil company and is thus forced to resign which makes Mike the new president.